 Since the pandemic began, a lot of studies had shown that CoronaVirus could be transmitted through air or aerosol.
 With this, the virus remains in the air and can be inhaled by someone who is near an infected host.

 Wearing a mask and social distancing had become the norm because of this reason.
 We are aware that CoronaVirus can travel through the air.
-Many businesses and homes are in search of commercial cleaners in Australia that can provide COVID 19 cleaning.
+Many businesses and homes are in search of commercial cleaners in Australia that can provide COVID-19 cleaning Sydney.

 Duration on How Long Does Corona Virus Live on Surfaces